 Please note that part-time study is not available for resident international students.
 The PhD may be conducted, full-time or part-time, by distance learning, which carries no residency requirement.

 The PhD at the University of Aberdeen is a research degree.
-Research degrees are defined by the student’s own research proposal, on which (s)he will write a thesis.
+Research degrees are defined by the student’s own research proposal, on which the student will write a thesis.
 Research students read on their own research topic and work closely with their supervisors to define their research and write a thesis.
 They also attend regular research seminars, are provided with opportunities to attend conferences and for some postgraduates, there are opportunities to gain undergraduate teaching experience.